 Prostaglandins cause vasoconstriction, which may lead to hypertension.
 Carboprost should be used with caution in patients with a history of high blood pressure.

 Fever is a common side effect associated with the medication.
-If a fever develops, the cause of the fever must be identified to determine whether it is drug-induced or due to another condition/infection, such as endometriosis.
+If a fever develops, the cause of the fever must be identified to determine whether it is drug-induced or due to another condition/infection, such as endometritis.

 Prostaglandins can cause bronchoconstriction and should be used with caution in patients with a history of asthma.

 Fever is a common side effect of carboprost.
 If a fever develops, the cause of the fever must be identified to determine whether it is drug-induced or due to another condition/infection, such as endometritis.
 Failure to recognize postpartum or post-abortion endometritis may lead to sepsis and death.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 *Average video play time: 2-3 minutes